tech-n-code/chairbnBeyond/README.md

 #### Recommendation ([Back to Top](#contents))

 Based on the results above, I encouraged the client to consider scaling horizontally to at least one more server.
-The ‘new normal’ with one load balancer between two low- power servers increased to 700 VUs (133% improvement), with a throughput of 1050 RPS (63% improvement), at the same baseline latency of 200ms and zero req. errors.
+The ‘new normal’ with one load balancer between two low-power servers increased to 700 VUs (133% improvement), with a throughput of 1050 RPS (63% improvement), at the same baseline latency of 200ms and zero req. errors.

 Read the full report here...